alicelond/CSETL4076/README.md

 # CSETL4076
 Here are the assignments developed during the 'Algorithms and Computer Programming' (CSETL4076) course.
-All of the files will be in Portuguese, using language C.
+All of the files will be in Portuguese, using C programming language.

 This repository will contain:
   1. Trabalho 1, with 3 different exercises;